gmail storagestorage cleanupgmail filters

 Filter 2: Clear Out Promotional Email Bloat

-The Command: category:promotions older_than:30d
+The command: category:promotions older_than:30d

 What you'll recover:

-• Travel company promotions with destination photos
+• Travel promos with destination photos

 • Fashion retailer emails with lookbook images